 In an era obsessed with getting smaller, us people with a naturally skinny body type—we’re outliers.
 When it comes to fitness, at best we’ll find ourselves slotted into a footnote: “Oh yeah, and if you’re naturally skinny—must be nice—you’ve got a fast metabolism and stuff so, you know, just eat more.”

-Of all the issues skinny women run into, perhaps the most prevalent is find it hard to eat enough calories to gain weight.
+Of all the issues skinny women run into, perhaps the most prevalent is finding it hard to eat enough calories to gain weight.
 The common advice we get is, “Just eat more.”
 And that advice totally sucks.
 It might work fine for most people, but the fact that we aren’t most people is precisely why we’re being given that advice in the first place, and also why that advice is so naive.
 For most people, eating lots of food is second nature.
 If you tell the average woman to “just eat more,” she’d be able to.
 Hell, she’d probably even like it (until she got fat).

 What most people don’t realize is that telling a naturally skinny woman to eat more is as silly as us telling an overweight person, “Just eat less—duh!”
 That won’t solve any problems.

 Anyway, I’m sure you’ve realized there’s much more at play here than how much you eat.
 And you’re right.
 So what’s going on here?
 Why is it so hard for you some women to gain weight?
 And what can you do about it?

 “Wait—You Want to GAIN Weight?!”

 While most people struggle with too fat, we struggle with muscle and strength.
 When we’re looking to get healthier, we aren’t looking to trim down, we’re looking to power up.
 This can be frustrating because it’s such an uncommon goal to want to gain weight—especially for women.
 But why is that?